Chapter 5: Protection against violence & harassment

 Domestic violence is a crime and should be reported to the police.

-If the victim would like to remain in the house with the children, Police have the power to exclude the violent person from the house.
+If you would like the violent person excluded from the house so you (and your children, if you have them) can safely remain in the house, Police have the power to exclude the violent person from the house.

 Police should also remove any firearms from the violent person.
 If the violent person is on bail for assault or some other crime, you can ask that the person be ordered to report to a police station further away from where you and the children live.